SpinGym: You can’t polish a turd…but you can roll it in glitter

 Impression of Spingym marketing materials

-I predict the SpinGym will be yet another “here today, gone tomorrow” gadget which will ultimately find itself in a dusty grave in the closet or attic.
+I predict the SpinGym will be yet another “here today, gone tomorrow” gadget which, in time, will ultimately find itself in a dusty grave in the closet or attic.

 However, on a positive note, one redeeming quality might be cutting up the product for scraps.